bungle/awesome-resty/README.md

 * [lua-resty-maxminddb](https://github.com/anjia0532/lua-resty-maxminddb) by [@anjia0532](https://github.com/anjia0532) — A Lua library for reading MaxMind's Geolocation database format (aka mmdb or geoip2)
 * [lua-resty-radixtree](https://github.com/api7/lua-resty-radixtree) — Lua / OpenResty implementation based on FFI for [rax](https://github.com/antirez/rax)
 * [lua-resty-counter](https://github.com/Kong/lua-resty-counter) — Lock-free counter for OpenResty
+* [lua-resty-sync](https://github.com/upyun/lua-resty-sync) - This lua-resty library help you to synchronize data(from redis, mysql, memcached and so on) based on the version changes

 #### Date and Time